-You can join others in speaking out for our global neighbors by building your own personalized letter to the Minister of Environment and Climate Change, and the Minister of International Development .
+You can join others in speaking out for our global neighbors by building your own personalized letter to the Minister of Finance, and the Minister of International Development.
 This is a quick and meaningful action you can take that can make a big difference!

 Did You Know?

 - The aid Canada provides is helping end global hunger and poverty.
 It can create opportunities for women and men to grow enough food for themselves and their families in a sustainable way and contribute to prosperous local economies, increasing self-reliance now and into the future.